Query, filter, full-text search and vector search documents.

 Inverse of Glob

-, Unix-style glob filters against attributes
+, Unix-style glob filters against string attributes

 values.
 The full syntax is described in the globset documentation.